UEFA Futsal Champions League elite round latest | Futsal Champions League

 - Kairat are the first club to enter 20 seasons of UEFA futsal competition.
 Their last main round game made them the first to play 100 matches in UEFA futsal club competition.

-- Sporting CP's 6-2 victory against Olmissum in their last main round game meant that they equalled Inter FS's record of 68 UEFA futsal club competition wins and moved two clear of Inter's old record of 410 goals (Benfica themselves moved to 409 goals after the main round).
+- Sporting CP's 6-2 victory against Olmissum in their last main round game meant that they equalled Inter FS's record of 68 UEFA futsal club competition wins and moved two clear of Inter's old record of 410 goals; Benfica moved to 409 goals after the main round.
 Nuno Dias of Sporting also became the first coach to record 50 competition wins with a single club (Jesús Velasco has 60 wins but with multiple teams).

 - Teams that came through the preliminary round: Lubawa, Prishtina 01 and Riga.
 This is the first time under the current format (since 2017/18) that three teams have reached the elite round from the preliminary round.
 Lubawa only qualified from that round as best runners-up, finishing behind Prishtina 01 in their group on goals scored.